 By definition, anoxic refers to “an abnormally low amount of oxygen in the body tissues.”

-And so, an anoxic brain injury occurs when the brain is starved of oxygen.
-Any event that prohibits you from breathing could potentially result in an anoxic brain injury.
+An anoxic brain injury occurs when the brain is starved of oxygen.
+Any event which prohibits you from breathing may potentially result in an anoxic brain injury.